 You can pair your Bluetooth hearing aids with practically any device with Bluetooth capability: cell phones, tablets, TVs and laptops.
 Once connected, your Bluetooth hearing aids let you:

 In this fast-paced, high-tech world, hearing aid batteries can slow you down.
+Get up to speed with one of the coolest new hearing aid technologies.
 Rechargeable hearing aids eliminate the time, stress and cost of dealing with disposable batteries.
 (Take note: two digital hearing aids eat up an average of 300 (or more!) batteries in a three-year time span.)

 Miracle-Ear’s fully rechargeable hearing aids last 19-24 hours on a single charge, thanks to its powerful lithium-ion technology.
 Simply charge overnight and you’re ready to go.
 They’re even equipped to handle hours of high-demand tasks, such as wireless streaming—a feature known to drain disposable battery power.